scikit-adaptation/skada/README.md

 We provide here a few examples to illustrate the use of the library.
 For more details, please refer to this [example](https://scikit-adaptation.github.io/auto_examples/plot_how_to_use_skada.html), the [quick start guide](https://scikit-adaptation.github.io/quickstart.html) and the [gallery](https://scikit-adaptation.github.io/auto_examples/index.html).

-First the DA data in the skada API is stored in the following format:
+First, the DA data in the SKADA API is stored in the following format:

 ```python
 X, y, sample_domain
 ```

-Where `X` is the input data, `y` is the target labels and `sample_domain` is the domain label (positive for source and negative for target domains).
+Where `X` is the input data, `y` is the target labels and `sample_domain` is the domain labels (positive for source and negative for target domains).
 We provide below an exmaple ho how to fit a DA estimator:

 ```python